Preface to Lyrical Ballads

 Preface to Shakespeare By Dr. Samuel Johnson Introduction Samuel Johnson’s Preface to Shakespeare (1765) stands as a timeless piece of literary criticism where he transcends his political, personal, religious, and literary biases to objectively...

-The Study of Poetry by Matthew Arnold Mathhew Arnold as a Literary Critic Matthew Arnold (1822-1888) is the greatest name among the Victorian critics who was a poet-turned critic.
+The Study of Poetry by Matthew Arnold Matthew Arnold as a Critic Matthew Arnold (1822-1888) is the greatest name among the Victorian critics who was a poet-turned critic.
 He started his literary career...

 Introduction to Literary Criticism What is Literary Criticism?
 So, here is an introduction to field of Literary Criticism.
 Literary criticism refers to the evaluation and analysis of literature, including books, plays, poems, and other...